 - Actinovate AG (Streptomyces lydicus strain WYEC 108) at 3 to 12 oz/A plus a spreader-sticker.
+Do not mix with Regalia.
 Highest rate was moderately effective in western Oregon.
-Has been effective only on the primary phase of this disease so use before bloom.
-1-hr reentry.
+Has been effective only on the primary phase of this disease so use before bloom and when temperature is above 45°F. 1-hr reentry.
+O

-- Botector (Aureobasidium pullans strains DSM 14940 and 14941) at 5 to 10 oz/A depending on water volume.
+- Botector (Aureobasidium pullulans strains DSM 14940 and 14941) at 5 to 10 oz/A depending on water volume.
 Can be applied day of harvest.
 Was effective in one western Oregon test at low disease pressure.
 4-hr reentry.
+O

-- Serenade MAX at 1 to 3 lb/A. Active ingredient is a protein from Bacillus subtilis strain QST 713.
+- Serenade ASO (Bacillus subtilis strain QST 713) at 2 to 6 quarts/A plus an adjuvant.
+Active ingredient is a small protein.
+Serenade Garden Disease Control is available for home use.
 Although useful in Georgia on rabbiteyes, efficacy in the Pacific Northwest is low to none.
 4-hr reentry.
+H O

 References Cox, K.D. and Scherm, H. 2001.
 Effect of desiccants and herbicides on germination of pseudosclerotia and development of apothecia of Monilinia vaccinii-corymbosi.
 Plant Disease.
 85:436-441.